system-zero/system-zero/README.md

    [executable](src/z/app/v/src/v.c)

    state: on stabilization.
 Syntax and semantics are hard to change.
-   crashes: it is an ongoing work and it is quite fragile, but its not
+   crashes: it is an ongoing work and it is quite fragile, but not
      with current code

   - many libraries